 Price: $$

-This is the absolute best portable bluetooth speaker for dungeon masters.
+This is the absolute best portable Bluetooth speaker for dungeon masters.
 It’s also one of those weird products where the critic reviews were way less kind than the customer reviews.
-I will guarantee you, as an audiophile myself, JBL made an incredible little speaker here.
-It fits comfortably in any backpack or dungeon master kit, taking up about the same space as two decks of cards.
+As an audiophile, I will guarantee that JBL made an incredible little speaker here.
+It fits comfortably in any backpack or dungeon master kit, occupying about the same space as two decks of cards.
 The subwoofer bumps in this thing.
-If you’re making use of an app like Syrinscape, you need to have this thing in your kit.
+You must have this in your kit if you’re using an app like Syrinscape.

 Price: $

 Lynx continues to make high-quality tabletop gaming accessories.
-These potion tokens are a fun way to track these healing consumables, and includes a series of potion tracking tokens, 24 potion-shaped d4s, and magic item cards for each rank of the potions of healing, An absolute bargain at $25.00 and perfect for any D&D fan.
+These potion tokens are a fun way to track these healing consumables.
+They include a series of potion tracking tokens, 24 potion-shaped d4s, and magic item cards for each rank of the potions of healing, An absolute bargain at $25.00 and perfect for any D&D fan.

 Price: $$

 This year, WizKids put out these plastic, adhesive book tabs that are remarkably high-quality.
 Each has over 50 tabs to organize the books with quick-reference tabs.
-They’re not fantastic for box-set books, as the tabs are going to have to get bent to fit the books in.
-I’m also curious how well they’re going to travel in a backpack, but they’re ideal for open-back bookshelves and coffee table copies.
+They’re not fantastic for box-set books, as the tabs must be bent to fit.
+I’m also curious how well they will travel in a backpack, but they’re ideal for open-back bookshelves and coffee table copies.

 Price: $$